 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-We worked on what the member was talking about this past winter.
-As soon as we put in the details and regulations under the Act, as to how much money is produced out of taxes, it will not increase very much from my perspective, and we have money available right now that we can use to help the communities for alcohol education.
-All communities can request up to \$25,000 for alcohol safety education and last year only one community requested that funding.
-That is unfortunate, so I encourage the communities to submit proposals for some of that funding.
+We worked on that this past winter.
+As soon as we put in the details and regulations under the Act, I envision the tax revenue to not increase very much.

+However, we have money available right now that we can use to help the communities for alcohol awareness and education.
+All communities can request up to \$25,000 for alcohol safety and awareness education.
+Only one community requested that funding last year, which is unfortunate, so I encourage the communities to submit proposals for the funding that we have available.

-We have heard about the graduates this week and there will be numerous graduates graduating.
+We have heard about the graduates this week and there will be numerous students graduating.
 We want to make sure they can have an alcohol-free graduation celebration and we have funding available for that purpose.
-I encourage them to ask for it so they will have a great celebration with no alcohol involved.
+I encourage them to request that funding so they will have a great celebration without alcohol.
 Thank you, Mr. Speaker.